amepas/lab_wiki/Lab-Wiki.md

 ## Conferences & Workshops

-## Computing ressources: A Practical Guide
+## Computing resources: A Practical Guide

 At Princeton, we use the university’s machines to store and compute.
 We call these machines ‘computing clusters’.
 Computation often follows [cloud computing](https://en.wikipedia.org/wiki/Cloud_computing).